Crossrail maintains a vast workforce, both corporate and on site operatives and the diversity and inclusion plan needs to represent all workers.

 In addition to the above requirements and objectives the Diversity and Inclusion case study will focus on three key areas: the existing health and safety strategy; research; and external engagement.

-Further research is planned into the effectiveness of H&S communication to non-English speaker workers, to be published in September 2017.
+Further research is planned into the effectiveness of H&S communication to non-English speaker workers, to be published later in the programme.

 The Diversity & Inclusion Specialist is also in regular contact with UBM, TfL, Women into Construction, Stonewall and other industry partners as an advisor and advocate for the implementation of diversity and inclusion in health and safety.